 We encourage our readers pretty regularly to make sure they’re staying hydrated as they navigate the parks.
 But from the time we’ve spent in a reopened Disney World, we’ve found we aren’t drinking water as often as usual.

-Guests are allowed to briefly pull down their masks to take a drink or a bite of food, but since it’s less convenient with a mask on, we’ve been guilty of not hydrating as often!
+No matter what time of year you choose to visit Disney World, you don’t want to find yourself not hydrating properly!
 If you think there’s a chance you could fall into this habit as well, consider setting a reminder on your watch or phone to stop and take a drink every so often.
 Trust us, it’s better than getting dehydrated — especially if you’re wearing a mask outdoors.

-If you DO forget and find yourself in a bad way — either through dehydration or heatstroke — swing by the First Aid Center in each park.
+If you DO forget to hydrate and find yourself in a tough spot — either through dehydration or heatstroke — swing by the First Aid Center in each park.
 They’re well equipped to help you if you need it.

 Pack Your Own Hand Sanitizer